smbjorklund/media_update/README.txt

 w3.uib.no
 ============

-This repository contains the code needed to run the UiB eksternweb application (to be known as <http://w3.uib.no> and on its way to take over <http://www.uib.no>).
+This repository contains the code needed to run the Drupal based UiB web application, also known as <http://www.uib.no>.

 We use git submodules here, so after the initial clone you need to run: